ninesl/scryball/README.md

 fmt.Printf("%d sideboard\n", deck.NumberOfSideboardCards()) // 3

-// Also supports set symbol format (like when exporting from arena) deckText = `Deck
+// Also supports set symbol format (like when exporting from arena)
+// Printings used are irrelevant as all cards returned will have all of their Printings embedded deckText = `Deck
 4 Delver of Secrets (MID) 47
 3 Mountain (ANA) 32